 - Easy to maintain screens (Mass Role Methodology and firefighter controller/owner maintenance

 In order to migrate from any previous SAP GRC versions to 12.0, there is a list of requirements that need to be met.
 The requirements include minimum Netweaver version, Support package level, UI components, gateway system etc. Also, there is a compatibility matrix that needs to be followed to make module versions and support packages installed in the system talk to each other.
 The compatibility matrix changes if systems are installed in S/4HANA or ECC environments.
 Knowledge migration is fairly simple as most of the applications were migrated to Fiori using the webdynpro attributes, fields and screen layout.
 It means that a transition from GRC 10.x to GRC 12.0 can be smooth to end users.

 - The migration of GRC 10.x to GRC 12.0 comes with a few prerequisites:

 - SAP UI components to enable the Fiori Content for the modules (AC, PC and RM).

 I hope you have enjoyed this blog about the new features in SAP GRC 12.0.

-If you would like us to blog about another topic or would like to discuss your own SAP GRC requirements, challenges or transition, please get in touch with us using this link.
+If you would like us to blog about another topic or would like to discuss your own SAP GRC requirements, challenges or transition, please get in touch via our contact us page.

 Fernando Bassuino is a Senior GRC consultant at CompliantERP whom specialises in SAP Security and Compliance.
 His GRC experience totals more than 8 years with specialisation in all modules (Access Control, Process Control and Risk Management).
 He has worked for SAP Labs Latin America helping GRC customers worldwide.
 His strong troubleshooting skills means he is capable of explaining complex functionality in a high level of detail and resolve complex application issues.
 Fernando’s deep technical understanding of GRC has allowed him to also provide GRC training and embedding of GRC processes for his customers.